I actually learned how to make smoked marlin when I was on a holiday with a few of my friends.

 Supplies Needed for Smoking a Marlin

-I prefer using fruit wood to smoke a marlin.
+I prefer using fruit wood.
 It adds a nice touch without overwhelming the meat with a strong off flavor that bolder woods can give.

 This overall cooking time will be about 8-10 hours, plan for 1-2 logs per hour of cooking.
 Here is a list of all items and products you need, brine ingredients included too: